 Folding or unfolding the handle improperly can damage the cables, causing an unsafe operating condition.

 - Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer. - 1.
-Ensure that the level of fuel in the fuel tank is no higher than what is recommended by the engine manufacturer; refer to the engine manufacturer's decal on the engine (Figure 18).
+Remove and save the 2 handle knobs and 2 carriage bolts from the handle brackets (Figure 16).